McCreary County, Kentucky: History

 McCreary County is the only Kentucky county without an incorporated city.
 Because of this, county government is the sole local government agency for the entire county.
 Attractions in McCreary County include the Big South Fork National River and Recreation Area, Cumberland Falls State Park, and the Big South Fork Scenic Railway, which tours several former coal camps.
 In popular culture, McCreary County is mentioned in the FX drama Justified, for it is home to USP McCreary, near Pine Knot.

 The majority of the county is controlled by the federal government.
 43% is managed by the Daniel Boone National Forest, and 18% managed by the National Park Service as the Big South Fork National River and Recreation Area.

 The area now encompassed by Kentucky's McCreary County was first bounded in 1772, when all of what is now the state of Kentucky was in the frontier county of Fincastle County, Virginia.
 Fincastle was divided in 1776, with the western portion named Kentucky County, Virginia.
 In 1780, the Virginia legislature set aside all land in Kentucky County for soldiers who had served in the Revolutionary War.
 In 1780, Kentucky County was divided into three counties: Jefferson, Fayette, and Lincoln.
 In 1784, a portion of Jefferson County was partitioned off to create Nelson County, and in 1792 a portion of Lincoln County was partitioned off to create Green County.
 In 1798, a further portion of Lincoln County was partitioned off, and combined with parts of Green County, to create Pulaski and Cumberland Counties.
 The following year yet another portion of Lincoln County was partitioned off to create Knox County, and in 1800 the new Cumberland County was sectioned off to create Wayne County.
 In 1818, Whitley County was created from a portion of Knox County.

 In 1912, the Kentucky Legislature partitioned parts of Pulaski, Wayne, and Whitley Counties, to create McCreary County.
-Its boundaries have remained unchanged since that time. the 120th and final county in order of formation.
+Its boundaries have remained unchanged since that time.
+It is the 120th and final county in order of formation.
 The present county boundaries contain 427.7 sqmi of land area.
 The majority of the county was carved out of Wayne and Whitley Counties, with a large center strip following the rail line and roadway from Pulaski County.
 The early history of the area is that of those counties, and is related in the historic perspectives for them.
 The map to the left shows the network of roadways that had been established by the 1860s.
 A dotted blue line and settlement names have been added for reference.